[About our Guides]

 opportunities to improve & learn new techniques!

-All technical equipment is provided free of charge except for boots.
+All climbing gear is provided free of charge except for mountaineering boots.

 Contact us for a registration package which includes a detailed gear